 The year is 1899. ◙ Vacuum cleaner is still not invented ◙ Gillette is yet to invent safety razors ◙ It is still hard to beat the summer heat coz air conditioner is not a thing yet ◙ Wilbur and Orville Wright are still at their bicycle shop, dreaming and attempting to build the first human flight […]

 I ran a poll yesterday on LinkedIn yesterday and the results are very interesting to say the least.
-The choices to make for the participants was: Now blow this up to a real-life version where subscriptions ranging from your morning coffee to your newspaper have millions in subscribers – imagine the number of folks falling […]
+The choices to make for the participants was: $25/month Print Newspaper ONLY $50/mo Digital Print ONLY $50/mo Print+Digital Access As is evident from the poll, the second subscription was the most selected one.
+What do you think […]

 If you are a Tolkien fan, you most probably know what a Palantir is: an indestructible ball of crystal, used for communication and to see events in whether past or future.
 One of the story’s villains in The Lord of the Rings, the wizard Saruman, uses a palantir to surveil his enemies.
 And that exactly is the name of […]